shoumi62/ACServerManager/README.md

 To run ACServerManager, execute the 'start.bat' file.
 If you see no errors, ACServerManager should now be running.

 ## Docker Image
-You can use the docker image easily run the entire ACServer & ACServerManager inside a container.
+You can use the docker image easily run the entire ACServerManager inside a container.
 The build currently grabs the latest version of steamcmd & installs all the necessary files, dependencies & executables on top of a ubuntu:xenial (16.04) image.

 [![](https://images.microbadger.com/badges/image/pringlez/acserver-manager.svg)](https://microbadger.com/images/pringlez/acserver-manager "Get your own image badge on microbadger.com") [![](https://images.microbadger.com/badges/version/pringlez/acserver-manager.svg)](https://microbadger.com/images/pringlez/acserver-manager "Get your own version badge on microbadger.com") [![](https://images.microbadger.com/badges/commit/pringlez/acserver-manager.svg)](https://microbadger.com/images/pringlez/acserver-manager "Get your own commit badge on microbadger.com")